That-Dev-Girl-Sites/jhalabi.com/_posts/2019-08-05-dirty-secret-junior-dev.md

 I do not write code.

 I sit in meetings to discuss workflows and process.
-I sit in meetings to discuss "the future" - where we see our websites and infrastructure six months from now.
+I sit in meetings to discuss "the future", where we see our websites and infrastructure six months from now.
 A year from now.
 Five years from now.
 I hold architecture planning meetings where we talk about how to get from our current state to "the future", all the while just trying to keep our current systems afloat.

 I do not write code.